columose/Spotify-API/README.md

 ## Limitations
 * Spotify discontinued their 'Top Hits of...' public playlist series in 2019.
 Data from the 'Top tracks of 2020' and 'Top tracks of 2023' were used for their respective years.
 I opted not to include data for 2021 and 2022 as Spotify has not provided top track playlists for those years.
-* An unforunate limitation of Spotify's web API is that it won't provide data for the stream count of a song.
+* An unfortunate limitation of Spotify's web API is that it won't provide data for the stream count of a song.
 The closest metric is 'Popularity', but that is probably greatly influenced by streams in recent days/weeks.
 * Many of Spotify's audio features are arguably unquantifiable (e.g. valence, danceability).
 As such, I preferred to interpret less abstract metrics such as duration and tempo.

 ## Python Scripts